Temples of The Church of Jesus Christ of Latter-day Saints

 13. The Church purchased an operating nine-hole golf course (which had announced its intentions to close) as the site for the Twin Falls Idaho Temple.
 Because the purchase included much more land than needed, the balance of the property was developed into residential lots with Latter-day Saint-inspired street names.

-14. Eleven temples do not bear the name of the major city or neighborhood where they are located including the Jordan River Utah Temple (South Jordan), Mount Timpanogos Utah Temple (American Fork), Winter Quarters Nebraska Temple (Omaha), Columbia River Washington Temple (Richland/Kennewick/Pasco), Oquirrh Mountain Utah Temple (South Jordan), The Gila Valley Arizona Temple (Safford/Thatcher/Pima), the Star Valley Wyoming Temple (Afton), the Feather River California Temple (Yuba City), the Red Cliffs Utah Temple (St. George), the Deseret Peak Utah Temple (Tooele), and the Willamette Valley Oregon Temple (Eugene).
+14. Thirteen temples do not bear the name of the major city or neighborhood where they are located including the Jordan River Utah Temple (South Jordan), Mount Timpanogos Utah Temple (American Fork), Winter Quarters Nebraska Temple (Omaha), Columbia River Washington Temple (Richland/Kennewick/Pasco), Oquirrh Mountain Utah Temple (South Jordan), The Gila Valley Arizona Temple (Safford/Thatcher/Pima), the Star Valley Wyoming Temple (Afton), the Feather River California Temple (Yuba City), the Red Cliffs Utah Temple (St. George), the Deseret Peak Utah Temple (Tooele), the Willamette Valley Oregon Temple (Eugene), the Lone Mountain Nevada Temple (Las Vegas), and the Teton River Idaho Temple (Rexburg).

 15. The cities of Provo, Utah; Lima, Peru; Manila, Philippines; São Paulo, Brazil; and Mexico City, Mexico; are the only five cities in the world to each have two or more temples and a missionary training center within their metropolitan areas.